 In both situations, it must first be determined if both parties are seeking residential custody, meaning where the child will technically reside.
 If one parent does not object to the other parent having residential custody, then all that needs to be decided is if the parties will share joint custody or if one parent will have sole custody, a parenting schedule and child support.

 A parenting schedule establishes on paper when the non-residential parent has visitation.
 Typically visitation occurs one night every week and alternating weekends.
 Holidays are divided in an alternating fashion.
+We have years of experience as a family lawyer Yorkville and will communicate all of the details to you throughout the process.

 Depending on the specific circumstances of the parties, however, parenting schedules can vary immensely.

-Joint vs. Sole custody
+Family Lawyer Yorkville: Joint vs. Sole custody

 Joint custody simply means that both parents share in decision-making for all major concerns in the child(ren)’s life, such as education, religious upbringing and major medical issues.
 If the parents cannot agree, then they must seek a mediator’s assistance.